lovell/sharp/docs/install.md

 zip -ur9 ../sharp-lambda-example.zip index.js node_modules
 ```

 You can now download your deployment ZIP using `scp` and upload it to Lambda.
+Be sure to set your Lambda runtime to Node.js 4.3.

 **Performance Tip:** To get the best performance on Lambda choose the largest memory available because this also gives you the most cpu time (a 1536 MB function is 12x faster than a 128 MB function).